WeblateOrg/weblate/docs/admin/install/steps/install-configure.rst

 .. note::

-   The following assumes the virtualenv used by Weblate is turned on (in ``. ~/weblate-env/bin/activate``).
+   The following assumes the virtualenv used by Weblate is running (by executing ``. ~/weblate-env/bin/activate``).
 If not, specify the full path to the :command:`weblate` command as ``~/weblate-env/bin/weblate``.

 #.
 Copy the file :file:`~/weblate-env/lib/python3.9/site-packages/weblate/settings_example.py`